MISP/misp-modules/README.md

 For more information: [Extending MISP with Python modules](https://www.misp-project.org/misp-training/3.1-misp-modules.pdf) slides from [MISP training](https://github.com/MISP/misp-training).

 # Installation
-Installation instructions can be found in the [installation documentation](docs/install.md).
+Installation instructions can be found in the [installation documentation](https://misp.github.io/misp-modules/install/).

 # How to add your own MISP modules?
 Developing a MISP module yourself is fairly easy.
 Start with a template or existing module and continue from there. \
-More information can be found in the [contribute](docs/contribute.md) section of the documentation.
+More information can be found in the [contribute](https://misp.github.io/misp-modules/contribute/) section of the documentation.

 # Documentation

-In order to provide documentation about some modules that require specific input / output / configuration, the [index.md](docs/index.md) file within the [docs](docs) directory contains detailed information about the general purpose, requirements, features, input and ouput of each of these modules:
+In order to provide documentation about some modules that require specific input / output / configuration, the [documentation](https://misp.github.io/misp-modules/) contains detailed information about the general purpose, requirements, features, input and ouput of each of these modules:

 - ***description** - quick description of the general purpose of the module, as the one given by the moduleinfo
 - **requirements** - special libraries needed to make the module work